crowdpainter/devart-template/project_summary.md

 ## Description

-Crowd Painter is an interactive installation that experiments with artificial creativity and crowd sourced art.
+Crowd Painter is an interactive installation that experiments with artificial creativity and crowd-sourced art.

 We have built a painting robot in the Washington D.C. area that is capable of taking commands from both AI and internet participants through an intuitive web enabled interface.
 The robot uses these real time commands to apply paint with an artists brush to a stretched canvas.
-As the robot paints, its progress is viewable from muliple live cameras.

 Anyone with an internet connection can collaborate in the painting by visiting Crowd Painter's website and applying their own strokes.
 When no one is applying strokes, the robots AI examines what the last human was painting, and continues from there.
 If another human begins to paint, the AI hands control back to the new contributor.

 In this manner a crowd sourced painting emerges from the collaboration between the artists, the internet, and the robots custom written artificial creativity.

 ## Link to Prototype
 [Crowd Painter Beta Prototype](http://www.crowdpainter.com "Crowd Beta Painter Prototype")